Professor | Liber Ero Chair in Conservation Biology | Killam Fellow

 Zoë Lindo (now Assistant Professor at Uni.
 Western Ontario).

-Bronwyn Rayfield (post doc at Uni. of Quebec at Outaouais and environmental consultant)
+Bronwyn Rayfield (post doc at Uni. of Quebec at Outaouais and environmental consultant APEX RMS)

 Cecile Albert (now CNRS researcher, Aix en Provence)

-Jerome Dupras (now professor at Uni. of Quebec at Outaouais)
+Jerome Dupras (now Assistant Professor at Uni. of Quebec at Outaouais)

 Catalina Gomez (PhD, 2017)

 Michael Pedruski (PhD, 2015)